 FileZilla: an FTP Client available for Windows

-CyberDuck: FTP Client available for Windows
+Cyberduck: FTP Client available for Windows

 WinSCP: A free and open-source SFTP, FTP, WebDAV, Amazon S3 and SCP client for Microsoft Windows

-For example, I am using WinSCP simply download and install the application.
-Then
+For example, I am using WinSCP.

-- Username is the FTP Server Windows username, and password is FTP Server Windows password & Click Save The WinSCP establish a connection and list out all files folders available for download.
+- Username is the FTP Server Windows username.
+The password is FTP Server Windows password & Click Save The WinSCP establishes a connection and list out all files and folders available for download.